-We’ll be diving into the actual costs we (a couple) incurred walking the Camino Portugués in April 2019.
-While we walked it at a more leisurely pace – taking 19 days to get from our starting point (Caminha) to Santiago de Compostela (a total walking distance of 183km) – the daily costs are comparable for those who have a similar style of travelling to us.
+We’ll be diving into the actual costs we (a couple) incurred walking the Camino Portugués.
+While we walked it at a more leisurely pace—taking 19 days to get from our starting point (Caminha) to Santiago de Compostela (a total walking distance of 183km)—the daily costs are comparable for those who travel in a similar style to us.

 We walked a total of 183km, combining the Camino Portugués de la Costa, Central and Variante Espiritual